lhndo/LH-Stinger/User_Mods/MMU/Stinger Pico MMU - @LH/README.md

 Filament: PLA, PETG ,ASA etc.

-* 0.4mm nozzle, 0.4mm line width, 0.2mm layer height (idler arms at 0.12mm if you can print that well)
+* 0.4mm nozzle, 0.4mm line width, 0.2mm layer height (idler arms at 0.12mm if you can print well)
 * 3 perimeters, 95% infill
   *  It is highly recommended to use the print settings included in the Orca files, and change your speeds and acceleration (includes per object settings and painted seams)
 * Make sure your extrusion multiplier is spot on.
 The tolerances are very small so print some parts and check for fitting.